 We have two large high tunnels which are used primarily for growing ranunculus, anemones and eucalyptus, and other flower crops.
 These are an ideal place for salad greens in cool months--if I can set aside a little space.
 We also have a very small heated greenhouse where a few seeds may be started and plants can be held.
 I usually try to overwinter a rosemary and some other herbs, but they do not always survive.
 Keeping a greenhouse above freezing every single night of the whole winter is a real commitment.
 Pests love to find the plants that are in that space and sometimes overwhelm them and heaters and thermostats can let you down, but we usually get to enjoy the plants for most of the winter.

-The river behind our house on a cold morning.
+The river behind our house on a cold morning in January.

 I'm writing today on what I hope is one of the coldest days of this winter (Jan.
 22, 2022).
 The thermometer outside our back door registered at -2 F just after sunrise and 5 F in the high tunnel just before my husband went out and turned on the heater.
 This is the kind of day where I hope that the greenhouse heater has been able to keep alive the plants I'm trying to overwinter--ferns, Mexican sage, scented geranium, precious baby plants that haven't made it into the ground yet, etc. Although fall lasted an unusually long time, it's already been a cold winter here in western Maryland and we've had many days that have dipped into the teens.
 But February is almost here and it's a short month!
 Then it's March and spring in the high tunnels.

-This is a bit of a rambly post, but really, the point is that there are plants that actually prefer cool weather and we can grow them in the fall and spring--some outside and some under cover.
+This is a bit of a rambly post, but really, the point is that there are plants that actually prefer cool weather and we can grow them in the fall and spring--some outside and some under cover, some on our window sills.
 In the winter those of us in cold climates can enjoy indoor bulbs like amaryllis inside and of course there are gorgeous houseplants, too.
-The picture above shows a ‘Bolero’ amaryllis on the right in a custom pot and saucer made by @shermanceramics for my farmer friend @whisperingflowerfarm The next two pictures show the amaryllis blooming.
+The pictures above shows a ‘Bolero’ amaryllis in a custom pot and saucer made by @shermanceramics for my farmer friend @whisperingflowerfarm The next two pictures show the amaryllis blooming.
 Our house has very deep window sills because the stone walls are two feet thick and this is especially nice in the winter.
 I can fill these spaces with pots.
 Many people like to force bulbs for Christmas, but I personally like to grow them in January when we are most in need of something fresh and pretty.

 We can also start to cut branches at this time of year.
 It can take longer for them to come into bloom, but pussy willows are ready to burst out and a branch I cut a few days ago is perfectly open after just three days.
 A cut forsythia branch in my kitchen is pushing out buds, but will probably take a week or so to fully open.
 Witch hazel (below) is just starting to bloom.
 It blooms in the cold and we have to watch for it or we might miss it.
 The sweet smell can fill a room.